tomjrobinson/SomeProjectTutorial/readme.txt

 Hello world

 I promise that git is easy
-once you get used to it!
+once you get used to it

+Change